Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

 where the subscript $P$ on the density has been dropped as a uniform density field is assumed \ie $\rho_P = \rho$.

-The acceleration $\partial^2 \boldsymbol{u}/\partial t^2$ may then be discretised in time using any appropriate finite difference scheme; in the original cell-centred approach of \citet{Demirdzic1988}, the bounded first-order Euler method was used:
+The acceleration $\partial^2 \boldsymbol{u}/\partial t^2$ may be discretised in time using any appropriate finite difference scheme; in the original cell-centred approach of \citet{Demirdzic1988}, the bounded first-order backward Euler method was used:

 where $m$ is the time-step counter; the superscript on the unknown current time value of displacement has been dropped for brevity.
-Here it is assumed that the time-step size $\Delta t$ is constant; however, the method can be generalised to changing time-step sizes.
-There are numerous other temporal discretisations that may be used; for example, the unbounded second-order backward Euler scheme analysed by \citet{Jasak2000a}.
+Here it is assumed that the time-step size $\Delta t$ is constant; however, the method can be generalised to variable time-step sizes.
+There are numerous other temporal discretisations that may be used; for example, the unbounded second-order backward Euler scheme \citep{Jasak2000a}, the second-order trapezoidal rule \citep{Gonzalez2018}, or the second-order Newmark schemes that are popular with the finite element method.